yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_transactions.md

 {
-"title": "Introduction to transactions and legs.", "linkTitle": "Introduction to transactions and legs.", "weight":"8",
+"title": "Introduction to transactions and legs", "linkTitle": "Introduction to transactions and legs", "weight":"8",
 "date": "2019-10-14",
 "description": "Learn more about inbound and outbound transactions and legs when a message transaction flows from a client to a back-end via an API Gateway. "